syncfusion-content/blazor-docs/blazor/chart/how-to/lazy-loading.md

 ---
 layout: post
-title: How to Lazy Loading in Blazor Chart Component | Syncfusion
+title: Lazy Loading in Blazor Charts Component | Syncfusion
-description: Checkout and learn about Lazy Loading in Blazor Chart component of Syncfusion, and more details.
+description: Learn here all about Lazy Loading in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug